manwar/theweeklychallenge/content/blog/build-docker-image.md

 This indeed solved the issue of not being able to run the container.

-It was a big relief, thank you `Dave Cross` for the help.
+It was a huge relief, thank you `Dave Cross` for your help.

 However, I am still having trouble accessing the site.

-Few moments later, I got another response from `Dave Cross`, this time he found the solution to the main issue.
+A few moments later, I received another message from `Dave Cross`.

+This time he found the solution to the main issue.

-His advise was:
+His advice was:

 <br>